If you're looking for clad stainless steel cookware, start with this guide!

 Since stainless steel contains several components, it's easy to cut corners.
 For example, recycled iron that's full of rust can produce a lesser grade of stainless steel than non-recycled iron, regardless of the type of steel it is.
 This article, while probably a bit biased against imported steel, discusses a number of possible concerns about Chinese steel.

 In general, Chinese cookware makers use cheaper stainless steel than American and European makers, so Chinese brands can be more prone to corrosion, rusting, pitting, and discoloration.
 This is mostly seen, though, in off brands made in Chinese-run factories.
-If a product is made in China but in an American-run factory (like All-Clad), the quality is going to be on a par with American made products.
+If a product is made in China but in an American-run factory (like All-Clad), the quality is going to be on a par with American made products (but at a lower price).

 Note also that some manufacturers don't use 300 Series stainless steel at all--they use magnetic (400 Series) stainless or even 200 Series, which is the least corrosion resistant type of stainless.